-Discuss with the person the possible benefits and risks of each drug for them.
+Discuss with the person the possible benefits and risks of each drug for them, following the recommendations in section 1.10.

 - 1.7.7 If stopping long-term pharmacological treatment: - discuss with the person how to recognise early signs of relapse and what to do if symptoms recur - stop treatment gradually (see section 1.10) and monitor the person for signs of relapse. - 1.7.8 Continue monitoring symptoms, mood and mental state for 2 years after medication has stopped entirely.
 This may be undertaken in primary care (see recommendation 1.9.3).